anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

     ]
 ~~~
 {: #fig-cddl title='CDDL representation of a JPY message' align="left"}

+The use of this CBOR encoding adds a 3-6 byte overhead on top of the data carried within the Header and Content fields.
+The Header state data itself (up to 32 bytes) also adds an overhead on each UDP message exchanged between Join Proxy and Registrar.
+Therefore, a protocol using the stateless Join Proxy MUST use (UDP) payloads that are bounded in size, such that
+the maximum payload length used minus the maximum overhead size (38 bytes) stays below the MTU size of the network.
+cBRSKI is designed to work even for the minimum IPv6 MTU of 1280 bytes, by configuring the DTLS maximum fragment length
+and using CoAP blockwise transfer for large resource transfers {{cBRSKI}}.

 The `jpy_header` state data is to be reflected (unmodified) by the Registrar when sending return JPY messages to the Join Proxy.
 The header's internal representation is not standardized: it can be constructed by the Join Proxy in whatever way.